kawakami-o3/r9ir/README.md

 This project is influenced by rui314/8cc.

-Rcc is a small C compiler.
+Rcc is a small C compiler in Rust.

-The differences with 8cc are

-1. it is written in Rust
-2. it generates an assembler code for mac.